The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Calheta

 If you want to be based near a sandy beach in Madeira, then Calheta is a great place.
+It’s one of our favorite regions.
 While Funchal is more to the east of the island located, Calheta is more to the west of the island located.
-So eventually you can also stay a few days in both towns depending the total length of your stay in Madeira.
+So eventually you can also stay a few days in both towns depending on the total length of your stay in Madeira.
 Calheta has an atmospheric marine with restaurants offering great spots to watch the sunset and enjoy a meal.

 We have stayed a few weeks at Calheta Boutique Houses during our 7 months living in Madeira.
-Highly recommend these private villa’s as you have all the amenities you have at home as well.
-The modern design and amazing ocean views makes it a perfect vacation home.
+Highly recommend these private villas as you have all the amenities you have at home as well.
+The modern design and amazing ocean views make it a perfect vacation home.

 → Book your stay at Calheta Boutique Houses here